-- The Referee will disregard hits which are registered as a result of actions: - started before the word 'Play!' or after the word 'Halt!' (cf. t.23.1/3); - which are made on any object other than the opponent or his equipment. - A competitor who, intentionally, causes the apparatus to register a hit by placing his point on the ground or on any surface other than that of his opponent will be penalised as specified in Articles t.158-162, t.165, t.170. - t.56
+- The Referee will disregard hits which are registered as a result of actions: - started before the word 'Play!' or after the word 'Halt!' (cf. t.23.1/3); - which are made on any object other than the opponent or his equipment. - A competitor who, intentionally, causes the apparatus to register a hit by placing his point on the ground or on any surface other than that of his opponent will be penalised as specified in Articles t.158-162, t.166, t.170, for the offences of the 2nd group.